-- Fission product yields and decay data linkage - Fast reaction region and the particle production region if they are stored in separate evaluations as is the case in for example JENDL and the JENDL-HE high energy library. - Masses and other material properties - Covariances and mean values between data common to both the Neutron Standards (Carlson, 2009) and CIELO projects (Chadwick, 2014).
+- Fission product yields and decay data linkage - Fast reaction region and the particle production region if they are stored in separate evaluations as is the case in for example JENDL and the JENDL-HE high energy library. - Masses and other material properties - Covariances and mean values between data common to both the Neutron Standards (Carlson, 2009).